In a previous post, I suggested 10 reasons why you might have and use business cards for your crafting shop or business.

 “Beautiful hair bows for beautiful young ladies”

-Remember that a visitor to a craft fair or show, for example. may accumulate quite a few business cards at a time.
+When giving out business cards at a craft fair or show, it is important to remember that visitors may accumulate quite a few business cards at a time.
 You need to ensure that they will be able to identify what you were selling from that card.
-Or else a rival stall holder may well get the business that they actually would have preferred went to you.
+Or else, a rival stallholder may well get the business that they actually would have preferred went to you.

 Your email address